-When visiting, the Petrified Forest National Park, folks are enamored by the beauty and uniqueness of the petrified wood.
-It has been that way for centuries, since the first explorers came through the area, the first routes were blazed through the region in the mid-1800s, and up until today.
-Travelers have long carried off pieces as keepsakes, and in the past, wagons and trucks were filled to the brim, and hauled away to be sold.
+When visiting, the Petrified Forest National Park in Arizona, folks are enamored by the beauty and uniqueness of the petrified wood.
+It has been that way for centuries since the first explorers came through the area; the first routes were blazed through the region in the mid-1800s and up until today.
+Travelers have long carried off pieces as keepsakes, and in the past, wagons and trucks were filled to the brim and hauled away to be sold.

-But, since the time the Petrified Forest became a National Monument, it has been illegal to remove any specimens of petrified wood from the park.
+But, since the Petrified Forest became a National Monument, it has been illegal to remove any specimens of petrified wood from the park.
 Today, theft of petrified wood can result in a fine.
-But, does that stop people from removing a piece of history from the park?
+But does that stop people from removing a piece of history from the park?
 No!

 Evidently, they were unaware of the Curse of the Petrified Forest.

-More than 200 million years ago, large trees and rich vegetation flourished in northeast Arizona.
-At that time, the region was a tropical wetland with abundant streams and rivers.
+Over 200 million years ago, large trees and rich vegetation flourished in northeast Arizona.
+The region was a tropical wetland with abundant streams and rivers at that time.
 During heavy rains, the waterways would flood, sweeping fallen trees into the sandy floodplains.
 Later, volcanic lava destroyed the forest, and the remains were embedded into sediment comprised of volcanic ash, mud, and water.
-Trees are transitioned to stone by the process of permineralization, a process of fossilization in which the organic materials are replaced with minerals, such as quartz, making a “cast” of the original organism.
+Trees are transitioned to stone by permineralization, a process of fossilization in which the organic materials are replaced with minerals, such as quartz, making a “cast” of the original organism.
 Millions of years later, the petrified logs were revealed by erosion.

-In the 1930’s, visitors to the Petrified Forest began to report that after taking a piece of petrified wood from the park, they were seemingly cursed with bad luck.
-This curse continues to today, and is now a part of the park’s history.
+In the 1930s, visitors to the Petrified Forest began to report that after taking a piece of petrified wood from the park, they were seemingly cursed with bad luck.
+This curse continues today and is now a part of the park’s history.

 For decades, the Petrified Forest has received pilfered samples in the mail, returned by visitors who regret having stolen them.
 Notes included with the fragments describe lives wrought with misfortune since the rocks’ theft.
 In the letters, filchers plead with park officials to return the pieces to their rightful place.